calebpeterson/memorial/README.md

 ### Print

-Show the current trendline at any time:
+Show the current trend line at any time:

 ```
 > memorial --print